rocksyne/kinetics-dataset-downloader/README.md

 Command Line Parameters
 * `-t`: Type of dataset category to be downloaded, such as train, validate, test and holdout
-* `-d`: Final destintion where all videos should be dwonloaded to saved.
+* `-d`: Final destintion where all videos should be dwonloaded and saved to.
 A directory is automatically created in this destination folder according to the parameter of `-t`

 From the above exampple, the final destination folder may look like
 ```